top of page

 What is the adoption process?

 To adopt you must fill out an application.
-Provide photos of the room a bunny will call their home base, the veterinary office you work with and provide a non related reference.
-We will do a public background check on the applicant.
-Verify the address and owner of the property and residents.
+Provide photos of the room a bunny will call their home base, the veterinary office you work with, and a non related reference.
+We will do a public background check on the applicant, verify the address and owner of the property and residents.
 The process if the bunny is spayed/neutered already will take approximately a week depending on how quick you provide supplemental materials.

 Why do we need photos?